apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 <br>

-An interesting research direction I'm thinking about for scaling agents.
+An interesting research direction I'm thinking about.
+Posts like this are often ignored because they are not directly applicable to anyone's work.
+But this might be a new scaling paradigm.
+So I've sort of dropped everything to work on it, study it, understand it.
+This is a writeup of some things I've learned.

 This is a long one.
 I apologize that I did not have time to write a shorter article.
 But it's written so you can skip around a bit.

-Part blog post, part math dump, part research note idea vomit.
-Includes many original ideas that could/should be papers.
+Part blog post, part math dump, part research notes and idea vomit.
+Many of these ideas should be papers.
 At some point they might be.
 I'm also releasing a training codebase called ZOTitan, a kernel autoresearch codebase, and some example kernels and recipes.
 Hope you enjoy.

 <br>